Application Quick Tips

 Coverage Start Dates

-If you want your coverage to begin the 1st of next month, you must enroll by the 23rd of the month.
-If you enroll after the 23rd, your coverage won’t start until the 1st of the following month.
+If you want your coverage to begin next month, you must enroll by the 15th of the month.
+If you enroll after that, your coverage won’t start until the following month.

 If you want your coverage to end by the end of this month, you must cancel by the 23rd of the month.
 If you cancel after the 23rd, your coverage won’t end until the end of the following month.